iapyeh/sshscript/learn-chap01.md

 Please be noted that there is a dot (.) behind the $.

-$.stdout is paired with $.stderr。The $.stdout is a str variable.
-Its content is the output of stderr of the least shell command.  eg.
+The $.stdout is paired with the $.stderr。The $.stderr is a str variable.
+Its content is the output of stderr of the least execution of shell command.  eg.

 ```
 # Content of stderr-testing.spy file